veftodii/automate-python-playground/README.md

-# automate-python-playground
-Automate the Boring Stuff with Python Playground
+Just testing code from the [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) to experiment with the language.